 Shaima Shafii joined the School of Education as the Development and External Relations Assistant on January 16, 2018.
-She is responsible for a wide range of administrative and coordinative duties, as well as working with the marketing and communications team at the School of Education.
-Previously, she worked for the California Association of Health Facilities, the Foundation for California Community Colleges and the United Farm Workers of America, AFL-CIO.
+She is responsible for a wide range of coordinative and administrative duties, as well as working with the marketing and communications team at the School of Education.

 Nicole Sparapani is an assistant professor in the School of Education and faculty member at the UC Davis MIND Institute.
-Her research interests center around the development and evaluation of effective educational practices for students with Autism Spectrum Disorder (ASD).
-Dr. Sparapani practiced as a certified speech-language pathologist on an interdisciplinary team serving preschool children with ASD for several years before pursuing her Ph.D. in Communication Science and Disorders at Florida State University and postdoctoral training at Arizona State University.
+Her research interests center around the development and evaluation of effective educational practices for students with Autism Spectrum Disorder (autism) and complex learning needs.
+Dr. Sparapani practiced as a certified speech-language pathologist on an interdisciplinary team serving preschool children with autism for several years before pursuing her Ph.D.

 Dr. Lisa Sullivan brings a range of skills and experience to her work in Teacher Education.
 Lisa worked as a classroom teacher in East Los Angeles and in Northern California before obtaining her doctorate from UC Davis in Learning and Mind Sciences.
 She has worked extensively with both classroom teachers and higher education faculty to improve teaching and learning.
 Lisa has conducted over twenty program evaluations for K-12 and university based education initiatives.
 She has expertise in the area of special education, having worked on a national implementation grant to support general education teachers to implement best practices for students with autism.
 Lisa has also taught both credential and Masters students at UC Davis, Sacramento State University and Loyola Marymount University.
 Her dissertation research examined the role of attention in learning and school readiness for preschool children.
 Her main area of interest is in working with educators to translate research into practice that will improve outcomes for all students.

 - Ph.D. in Learning and Mind Sciences, University of California, Davis, 2010

 - M.A. in Educational Psychology, University of California, Davis, 2006

 - B.A. in Psychology, Phi Beta Kappa, cum laude, University of California, Irvine, 1986

 Publications and Working Papers

-Franzone, E., Kucharczyk, S., Sullivan, L., & Szidon, K. (2012).
+- Franzone, E., Kucharczyk, S., Sullivan, L., & Szidon, K. (2012).
 Facilitating the use of evidence based practices in classrooms: The national professional development center model for implementation.
 In Mundy, P. & Mastergeorge, A. (Eds), Autism for Educators, Thousand Oaks, CA: Sage Publications.

-Sullivan, L. (2010).
+- Sullivan, L. (2010).
 Joint attention: Interactions with word learning and school readiness.
 Dissertation Abstracts International: Section B: The Sciences and Engineering, Volume 71(11-A), pp.3902.

-Abedi, J., Kao, J.C., Leon, S., Mastergeorge, A., Sullivan, L., Herman, J., & Pope, R. (2010).
+- Abedi, J., Kao, J.C., Leon, S., Mastergeorge, A., Sullivan, L., Herman, J., & Pope, R. (2010).
 Accessibility of segmented reading comprehension passages for students with disabilities.
 Applied Measurement in Education, 23 (2), 168-186.

-Mundy, P., Sullivan, L., & Mastergeorge, A. (2009).
+- Mundy, P., Sullivan, L., & Mastergeorge, A. (2009).
 A parallel and distributed-processing model of joint attention, social cognition and autism.
 Autism Research, 2(1), 2-21.